akash012-ctrl/Journalyst_trader_task/README.md

 - Performs data transformation to a unified schema
 - Provides analytics using performance calculations and LLM insights
 - Maintains a relational database with user profiles, broker connections, and trade logs
+- Implements type validation and guards for broker-specific data formats

+## Recent Updates

+### TypeScript Migration

+The platform has been migrated from JavaScript to TypeScript to enhance type safety and developer experience.
+Key improvements include:

+- Type definitions for broker-specific data formats
+- Type guards for runtime validation of incoming data
+- TypeScript interfaces for database models
+- Strong typing for API requests and responses
+- See [MIGRATION.md](./MIGRATION.md) for detailed information about the migration process

+### Architecture Improvements

+- Enhanced data validation with TypeScript-based middleware
+- Improved type safety across all server components
+- Better IDE support and code documentation through TypeScript

 ## Setup Instructions